Whether you’re new to the volleyball game or a seasoned pro, it’s important to have a foundational understanding of volleyball rules and terms.

-- Maximum of 3 hits per side
+- There is a maximum of 3 hits per side.

 - Ball may be played off the net during a volley and on a serve.